robin-rpr/calos/doc/clearly-image.rst

 (e.g., :code:`setuid(2)`) as well as other system calls whose return values depend on those calls (e.g., :code:`getuid(2)`), faking success for privileged system calls (perhaps making no system call at all) and altering return values to be consistent with earlier fake success.
-Charliecloud automatically installs the :code:`fakeroot(1)` program inside the container and then wraps :code:`RUN` instructions having known privilege needs with it.
+Clearly automatically installs the :code:`fakeroot(1)` program inside the container and then wraps :code:`RUN` instructions having known privilege needs with it.
 Thus, this mode is only available for certain distributions.